 This vast desert is home to one of the biggest diamond mines in the world.
 Around 30 years ago, diamonds were discovered in the Kalahari Desert, and the year 2014, the Gaghoo Mine first opened.
 This mine opened after a 3-year construction project.

-The animals in the Kalahari Desert:
+Various animals inhabit the Kalahari Desert:

 The vast Kalahari Desert is home to several unique animal species that are specially adapted to its semi-arid conditions.
 A large list of animals is the inhabitants of this dry region spanning parts of Namibia, Botswana, and South Africa.